How to Join a Medical Aid in South Africa

 Give us an indication of what you can afford and any special expectations that you have about the medical aid you are looking for.
 Without this information, your quote will not be accurate.

-Once you have all the quotes, compare costs and benefits, be ruthless and delete those that are too expensive.
+Once you have all the quotes, compare all the costs and benefits,

-And don't make your choice based ONLY on premiums!
+Don't make your choice based ONLY on premiums!

-Additional documents the scheme may require.
+Additional Documents the Scheme may Require.

-Please - don't hide any facts and don't "twist" the truth!
+Please don't hide any facts and don't "twist" the truth!

 Remember, you sign your application confirming that your answers and that all information supplied is true, correct and complete in every respect.